hqn-scl/android-tv-minimalist-icon-pack/README.md

 ## Design process & sources

-In many cases, icons such as Tizen Tube and ProjectIvy were redesigned from the ground up.
 I used Jahir's [Blueprint](https://github.com/jahirfiquitiva/Blueprint) Android dashboard to create the icon pack APK.

-Other sources used:
+In many cases, icons such as Tizen Tube and ProjectIvy were redesigned from the ground up.
+Other sources include:
 - [Simple Icons](https://simpleicons.org/)
 - [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page)